minjay/NeedMat/README.md

 NeedMat provides a Matlab Package that implements fast spherical needlet transforms and fast spherical needlet evaluations.
 For more details on the spherical needlets and the package, please refer to the technical report:
 **A Note on Spherical Needlets**
 ## Dependencies
 NeedMat is developed on Matlab R2013a.
-It depends on the following two packages.
+It depends on the following three packages.
 * RBFSPHERE Matlab package (http://math.boisestate.edu/~wright/montestigliano/index.html)
 * MEALPix 3.0 (the original link is broken), which is a Matlab implementation of HEALPix based on HEALPix-F90 original source code.
 * Spherical-Harmonic-Transform (https://github.com/polarch/Spherical-Harmonic-Transform), which is a collection of MATLAB routines for the Spherical Harmonic Transform and related manipulations in the spherical harmonic spectrum.
 Note that NeedMat only uses this package to compute Voronoi diagrams on the sphere.

-To ensure compatibility, these two packages are already included in the repository.
+To ensure compatibility, the second package is already included in the repository.

 ## Installation
 1. Download the codes by cloning the repository `git clone https://github.com/minjay/NeedMat`.